-There are different options that your GP may recommend, depending on your unique health situation.
+There are different options that your clinician may recommend, depending on your unique health situation.
 These include the most effective treatments recommended by the RACGP.

-Our Aussie GPs prescribe the most common PE treatments which include:
+Our Aussie based clinicians prescribe the most common PE treatments which include:

 Selective serotonin reuptake inhibitors, or SSRIs

 Your dosage will depend on what medication your clinician prescribes.
 Please follow the package directions to ensure you’re using correctly for the best possible outcome.

 Although no single treatment works for everyone, most men can be treated successfully.
 Just be sure to be honest and stay in contact with your Stagger medical team.
 There are multiple medications that can be tried, different topical therapies, and varied techniques that can be used alone or in unique combinations.
 Some people see immediate results.
 Others will find they need to try a few different methods before finding the right solution.
 If things don’t go as planned or if you experience an adverse side effect, don’t give up.
 You have options and we are here to help you find the best solution.

 What happens if the PE treatment doesn't work?

 If the treatment prescribed to you doesn’t work, don’t worry!
 There are many options for treating premature ejaculation.

 If you’re finding the PE treatment is not working, speak to your healthcare professional who can look at other treatment options with you.

 What are the side effects of PE treatments?